Hero image desktop Hero image mobile

 How the red meat industry is reducing greenhouse gas emissions

-CN30 means the Australian red meat and livestock industry aim to make no net release of greenhouse gas (GHG) emissions into the atmosphere by 2030, as measured by the Australian Government’s National Greenhouse Gas Inventory (NGHGI).
-The industry is making positive progress towards net zero greenhouse gas emissions by increasing productivity, increasing carbon stored in landscapes, and reducing emissions directly through innovation.
+Carbon neutrality for the Australian red meat and livestock industry means no net release of greenhouse gas (GHG) emissions into the atmosphere.
+This is measured by the Australian Government’s National Greenhouse Gas Inventory (NGHGI).
+The industry is working towards net zero greenhouse gas emissions by increasing productivity, increasing carbon stored in landscapes, and reducing emissions directly through innovation.

 • Improvements in feeding practices (better pastures, new types of food, more grains)